rodeanmoradi/6d-object-pose-estimation/README.md

 pip install torch torchvision numpy scipy pillow imageio wandb
 ```

-Training logs to Weights & Biases, so run `wandb login` first.
+Training logs to wandb, so run `wandb login` first.
 The entity and project are set inside `train.py` and will need changing to your own.

 ### Data